StaceyLei32/bmw-recommendations/README.md

 # BMW Research Prototype

-This is the backend and API for the BMW Research app, driving the contextual map suggestions and Trip Mode features.
+This is the full-stack prototype for the BMW Research app, driving the contextual map suggestions and Trip Mode features.

-The API uses an Express server and connects to a live PostgreSQL database hosted on Supabase.
+The application uses a Vite + React frontend and an Express API backend that connects to a live PostgreSQL database hosted on Supabase.

-## 🚀 Getting Started (Zero Setup)
+## Getting Started (Zero Setup)

 To make collaboration as seamless as possible, the database connection is already securely configured to point to the live cloud database.
 There is **no local database setup or `.env` file required!**